Stephen Oremus

 Rufus Wainwright's 2006 Judy Garland tribute concert, which was released as the 2007 album Rufus Does Judy at Carnegie Hall and DVD Rufus!
 Rufus!
 Rufus!
 Does Judy!
 Judy!
 Judy!: Live from the London Palladium.
+In 2022, Oremus and Broadway stars Elizabeth Stanley, Nikki Renee Daniels, Jeff Kready, and Tamar Greene performed reimagined renditions of iconic songs from the satirical animated series South Park with a 30-piece orchestra in celebration of the show's 25th anniversary.

 Oremus was born and raised in Livingston, New Jersey, and attended Livingston High School.
 He graduated from the Berklee College of Music in Boston in 1992, with a major in film scoring.

 He is the arranger and producer of the bare bones sophisticated version of "New York, New York" sung by Carey Mulligan in the feature film Shame.

 Personal life

 Oremus is married to actor, singer, and dancer Justin Bohon.